LAVA: Explainability for Unsupervised Latent Embeddings: Abstract

 \section{Abstract}

-Unsupervised black-box models can be drivers of scientific discovery, but remain difficult to interpret.
-Crucially, discovery hinges on understanding the model output, which is often a multi-dimensional latent embedding rather than a well-defined target.
-While explainability for supervised learning usually seeks to uncover how input features are used to predict a target, its unsupervised counterpart should relate input features to the structure of the learned latent space.
-Adaptations of supervised model explainability for unsupervised learning provide either single-sample or dataset-wide summary explanations.
-However, without automated strategies of relating similar samples to one another guided by their latent proximity, explanations remain either too fine-grained or too reductive to be meaningful.
-This is especially relevant for manifold learning methods that produce no mapping function, leaving us only with the relative spatial organization of their embeddings.
-We introduce Locality-Aware Variable Associations (LAVA), a post-hoc model-agnostic method designed to explain local embedding organization through its relationship with the input features.
-To achieve this, LAVA represents the latent space as a series of localities (neighborhoods) described in terms of correlations between the original features, and then reveals reoccurring patterns of correlations across the entire latent space.
-Based on UMAP embeddings of MNIST and a single-cell kidney dataset, we show that LAVA captures relevant feature associations, with visually and biologically relevant local patterns shared among seemingly distant regions of the latent spaces.
+Unsupervised black-box models are drivers of scientific discovery, yet are difficult to interpret, as their output is often a multidimensional embedding rather than a well-defined target.
+While explainability for supervised learning uncovers how input features contribute to predictions, its unsupervised counterpart should relate input features to the structure of the learned embeddings.
+However, adaptations of supervised model explainability for unsupervised learning provide either single-sample or dataset-summary explanations, remaining too fine-grained or reductive to be meaningful, and cannot explain embeddings without mapping functions.
+To bridge this gap, we propose LAVA, a post-hoc model-agnostic method to explain local embedding organization through feature covariation in the original input data.
+LAVA explanations comprise modules, capturing local subpatterns of input feature correlation that reoccur globally across the embeddings.
+LAVA delivers stable explanations at a desired level of granularity, revealing domain-relevant patterns such as visual parts of images or disease signals in cellular processes, otherwise missed by existing methods.